vishrutarya/MiniTwitter/README.md

 ## Summary
 This code instantiates MiniTwitter, a simple microblogging service akin to a minimalist version of Twitter (hence the name).

 **Goal and functionality.** MiniTwitter's main goal is to faciliate communication over the web by enabling users to publish short textual *posts* that are viewable by all users.
-After signing up for the service, users are able to make posts of their own, *follow* other users and see their followed users' posts alongside their own on the 'Home' page, and see all users' posts on the 'Explore' page.
+After signing up for the service, users are able to:
+1. make posts of their own;
+1. *follow* other users and see their followed users' posts alongside their own on the 'Home' page;
+1. see all users' posts on the 'Explore' page.

 The Profile page also features the count of the user's followers as well as the count of users they follow.
 Following and unfollowing occurs via the target user's profile page.

 **Implementation details.** Despite it's simplicity, MiniTwitter is a full-stack web application with database, application, and visualization layers.
 It's built in the Python language, uses the Flask web framework, handles data through a SQLite (or MySQL) database, and deploys via a Docker container.[1]
 The service was built following Miguel Grinberg's Flask tutorial.

 ## Quick Start
-Navigate to the directory the application should be stored in.
+Navigate to the directory the application should be stored.
 ```
-cd <dir_where_minitwitter_should_be_stored>
+cd <path_to_dir_where_minitwitter_should_be_stored>
 ```

 Make a virtual environment in a new dir `env`; activate this virtual environment.